delphix/toolchain-workshop-docs/pages/tcw/acti/tcw_acti_4.md

 And not only do you have numerous lower environments, but the data needs of each environment can be notably different.

 Consider the following example from a Delphix customer (before they had Delphix):
 Acme Finance has three major applications that are interdependent: Asset Management, Wealth Management, and Investment Banking.
-Each of these applications use a different RDBMS, as well (Oracle, MSSQL, and ASE)
+Each of these applications use a different RDBMS, as well (Oracle, MSSQL, and ASE).
 Acme Finance has the following environments:
 * Dev - an insane amount of copies of each application using synthetic and subsetted data sets.
 * Test - many different levels of testing, each with different testing needs that vary greatly in complexity.
 Functional can perhaps be performed in isolation on subsetted data,